-Furthermore, the negotiations between the European parliament and the Council of the European Union on the Proposal for a regulation of the European Parliament and of the Council amending Regulation (EU) 2018/1727 of the European Parliament and the Council and Council Decision 2005/671/JHA, as regards the digital information exchange in terrorism cases, are in the final stage.
-When adopted the Eurojust will be able to set up a database with the ability to crosscheck information on terrorism cases provided by the EU Member States.
-Furthermore, Member States will be obliged to provide relevant information on terrorism cases to Eurojust.
+On 18 November Regulation (EU) 2018/1727 of the European Parliament and the Council and Council Decision 2005/671/JHA, as regards the digital information exchange in terrorism cases, was adopted.
+Eurojust set up a database with the ability to crosscheck information on terrorism cases provided by the EU Member States.
+Furthermore, Member States are obliged to provide relevant information on terrorism cases to Eurojust.